pssdc/CarND-Behavioral-Cloning-P3/writeup_template.md

 The goals / steps of this project are the following:

-Use the simulator to collect data of good driving behavior Build, a convolution neural network in Keras that predicts steering angles from images Train and validate the model with a training and validation set Test that the model successfully drives around track one without leaving the road Summarize the results with a written report
+* Use the simulator to collect data of good driving behavior
+* Build, a convolution neural network in Keras that predicts steering angles from images
+* Train and validate the model with a training and validation set
+* Test that the model successfully drives around track one without leaving the road
-Rubric Points
+* Summarize the results with a written report

-### Files Submitted & Code Quality
+### Files submitted

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files: